The Militia: A Few Words and Things to Consider

-Consider the following: there will always be a need to protect the state, be it from Federal invaders seeking to impose federal will against the 10th, invasion by any foreign force or people and of course to aid your fellow citizen in the time of crisis.
-The militia should be organized and present at EACH event to aid where possible and to assist their DOD counterparts; the National Guard.
+Consider the following: there will always be a need to protect the state, be it from Federal invaders seeking to impose federal will against the 10th, invasion by any foreign force or people, and of course, to aid your fellow citizen in the time of crisis.
+The militia should be organized and present at EACH event to aid where possible and to assist their DOD counterparts, the National Guard.

 Additionally, so many believe that any “good” politician willing to do the right things would ultimately be shot.
 However, as I have pointed out numerous times, true change can happen if the states embrace the 10th Amendment and literally stick to their guns.
-It seems to me that the militia should be utilized to protect leaders who seek changes that will counter federal mandate or policy.
+It seems to me that the militia should be utilized to protect leaders who seek changes that will counter federal mandates or policies.
 At the very least, make the option available to the leader who might need it.
 This, of course, just gets us started.

 Ambiguous or Lofty Goals